AkuhaPhd/AkuhaPhD/README.md

 <h1 align="center">Hello 👋, I'm Akuha</h1>
-<h3 align="center">An experienced Computer Vision Engineer with a PhD in Electronic and Computer Engineering.
-I have multidisciplinary experience in delivering innovative solutions in the research, robotics and health industries.
-I help companies and people build and lunch new AI services to market.</h3>
+<h3 align="center">ML/Python Engineer enthusiastic about using AI to solve challenging business problems.
+With a Ph.D. in ML, have rich experience in end-to-end implementation and deployment of computer vision and generative AI services at scale.</h3>

 - 💬 Intrested in **Deep Learning, AI, Health Tech, Computer Vision, Robotics**